devedmonton/codevid19.com/policies/rules.md

 ### Communication Consent and Responsibilities

-By participating participants agree to give organizers permission to contact them with information and communication relevant to CODEVID-19 via Slack, email, or other methods deemed appropriate by event organizers.
+By participating, participants agree to give organizers permission to contact them with information and communication relevant to CODEVID-19 via Slack, email, or other methods deemed appropriate by event organizers.
 This consent may be withdrawn at anytime be contacting contact@codevid19.com, or using the unsubscribe feature in the mailing list.

 Participants understand that by withdrawing their consent to communicate with organizers they will be putting themselves, their team, and their project at a competitive disadvantage.
 Organizers cannot be held responsible for participants receiving information supplied via email or Slack.
-It's participants resonsponsibiltiy to regularly check the website or Slack for updates should they choose to withdraw consent.
+It's a participant's resonsponsibiltiy to regularly check the website or Slack for updates should they choose to withdraw consent.

 ### Competing In Other Events

 Participation in other hackathons and events during this period does not disqualify you from participating in CODEVID-19.
-As long as your project and team meet the rules and conditions you're welcome to participate in CODEVID-19 and submit your projects like other teams.
+As long as your project and team meet the CODEVID-19 rules and conditions you're welcome to participate in CODEVID-19 and submit your projects like other teams.

-Our only requirement is that all projects must join the Hackathon on FindCollabs and list their projects there before submitting.
+Note that all teams must join the Hackathon on FindCollabs and list their projects there before submitting if they'd like to be considered for weekly or final prizes.

 ## The Fine Print